Hexworks/hexworks-site/_tutorials/2018-11-12-how-to-make-a-roguelike-project-setup.md

 and fight zombies, kobolds and other mythical creatures along the way.

 This game is a classic roguelike.
-This means that you only have one life, the creatures are ruthless, and if you'll even have to look out for food, since you can starve to death!
+This means that you only have one life, the creatures are ruthless, and you'll even have to look out for food, since you can starve to death!

 The game will look like this when we're done:

 ![Caves of Zircon gameplay](/assets/img/coz_gameplay.gif)

-## Checking out the project
+## Checking the project out

 To get started, let's check out the code from Git.
 Navigate to an empty folder and perform this command: